-Over the centuries, the chiropractic profession has moved and adapted through scientific changes; now, chiropractors practice in over 100 countries in all regions of the world, most prevalently in North America, Australia and parts of Europe.
+Chiropractic is a primary health care profession that has moved and adapted through scientific changes over decades.
+Chiropractic practitioners practice in over 100 countries in all regions of the world, mostly in North America, Australia and parts of Europe.

 The academic chiropractic curriculum is intense and focuses on understanding the musculoskeletal structures and its functions, and how these relate to each other.

 Doctors of Chiropractic, also referred to as chiropractors, practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have: